eubr-bigsea/wsi/README.md

 *WSI* is a Web Service Application which implements a [RESTFul](https://en.wikipedia.org/wiki/Representational_state_transfer) API.

-Those services are a process's part of the [Bigset Project](http://www.eubra-bigsea.eu/).
+Those services are a process's part of the [Bigsea Project](http://www.eubra-bigsea.eu/).

 ## Building From Docker